nicopujia/biome_fighters/README.md

 # Biome Fighters

 ## Overview
 Biome Fighters is a 1v1 online multiplayer platform fighter game with a retro aesthetic, where there are more than just two platforms and *every corner is an opportunity for the victory*.
-It is inspired in [Spelunky's deatchmath](), but taken to a competitive online multiplayer enviroment.
+It is inspired in [Spelunky's deatchmath](https://spelunky.fandom.com/wiki/Deathmatch_(HD)), but taken to a competitive online multiplayer enviroment.

 Please note that the current version is prototype, so a lot of [initial ideas for the game](#ideas-for-the-game) are not implemented.
 It only includes a minimal playable experience in a map with some platforms, with one biome (the desert) and one character (the cactus).